filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 Originally, the Lotus miner was the component with storage access.
 This resulted in miner hardware using internal disks, directly attached storage shelves like [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD), Network-Attached-Storage (NAS), or a storage cluster.
 However, this design introduced a bottleneck on the Lotus miner.

 More recently, Lotus has added a more scalable storage access solution in which workers can also be assigned storage access.
 This removes the bottleneck from the Lotus miner.
-Low-latency storage access is critical because of the impact on Storage proving processes.
+Low-latency storage access is critical because of the impact on storage proving processes.

 {{< alert "info" >}}
 For information on how to check the storage configuration for your Lotus miner instance, see [Helpful commands]({{< relref "#check-storage-configuration" >}}).